ironhack-datalabs/datamad1020/module-1/lab-functions/README.md

 ## Getting Started

-Open the `main.ipynb` file in the `your-code` directory.
+Open the `main.ipynb` file.
 Follow the instructions and add your code and explanations as necessary.
 By the end of this lab, you will have leveled up your coding game.

 ## Deliverables